 Demerits

-- Susceptible to water damage – if there’s a leakage or a hole somewhere in the camper’s roof, the moisture will eventually penetrate into your interior walls.
+- Susceptible to water damage – if there’s a leakage or hole in the camper’s roof, the moisture will eventually penetrate your interior walls.
 When the walls get wet, they swell up.
 The expansion of the walls will loosen and deteriorate the sticky holding of wood veneers.

 - Difficult to maintain cleanliness

-- Prone to rotting and mold – when wood gets slightly wet various organisms such as fungi begin to develop.
+- Prone to rotting and mold – various organisms such as fungi develop when wood gets slightly wet.
 Ensure that plywood does not get wet; however, if the wood does, clean it immediately.

-Vinyl is becoming the most sought-after material for walls and flooring recently.
-It is a synthetic man-made material, and it does not exist naturally.
+Vinyl has recently become the most sought-after material for walls and flooring.
+It is a synthetic artificial material, and it does not exist naturally.

-Vinyl is plastic material, but in contrast to other plastics, it is easily reusable.
+Vinyl is a plastic material, but unlike other plastics, it is easily reusable.
 It is an environment-friendly material.

 Besides its recyclable property, numerous other features make this plastic eco-friendly.
-It helps to preserve environmental resources because 57% of this material uses common salt, which is a replenishable resource.
+It helps preserve environmental resources because 57% of this material uses common salt, a replenishable resource.

-Moreover, vinyl is composed of 43% of crude oil, which is a non-renewable resource.
+Moreover, vinyl comprises 43% of crude oil, a non-renewable resource.
 Thus, it makes this material environmentally safe.

-Vinyl is becoming popular these days because it is resistant to moisture and humidity; it is robust, has a good life span, and it is economical.
-Also, it is available in a broad array of designs and colors in both solid and transparent.
+Vinyl is becoming popular because it is resistant to moisture and humidity; it is robust, has a good life span, and is economical.
+Also, it is available in a broad array of designs and colors, both solid and transparent.

 Furthermore, this material is very straightforward to install and use.
 Hence, it makes vinyl significantly accessible to those people who love to do DIYs.